Nearly geodesic surfaces are filling: Introduction

 Let $G$ be a connected Lie group and $U$ a unipotent one-parameter subgroup of $G$.
-In contrast with geodesic flows, there is a strong rigidity for the orbits of horocycle flow ($U$-orbits): Hedlund's theorem \cite{hgHorocyclesFlowMinimal} proves the horocycle flow on a closed hyperbolic surface is minimal, i.e., every horocycle on a closed hyperbolic surface is dense.
-Shah \cite{snRatnerTheorem} classifies the orbit closure of $SO(n-1,1)$ for actions on quotients of $SO(n,1)$ for $n\geq 3$; Etienne Ghys pointed out the implications in geometry: the projection of a codimension-one geodesic hyperplane $P\subset \mathbb{H}^n$ to a closed hyperbolic $n$-manifold $M$ is either dense or a closed totally geodesic hypersurface.
-For $n \geq 3$, the stark contrast between $SO(n-1, 1)$ and geodesic $SO(1,1)$ relies crucially on the behavior of the orbits of nontrivial unipotent $1$-parameter subgroups contained in $SO(n-1,1)$, as can be seen in [\citenum{snRatnerTheorem}, Section 4-6].
+In contrast with geodesic flows, there is a strong rigidity for the orbits of horocycle flow ($U$-orbits): Hedlund's theorem \cite{hgHorocyclesFlowMinimal} proves the horocycle flow on a closed hyperbolic surface $S$ is minimal, i.e., every horocycle on $S$ is dense.
+Let $SO_0(n,1)$ denote the connected component of the group of linear transformations on $\R^{n+1}$ preserving the bilinear forms $\langle x, y \rangle = \sum_{i=1}^{n}x_iy_i-x_{n+1}y_{n+1}.$ Shah \cite{snRatnerTheorem} classifies the orbit closure of $SO_0(n-1,1)$ for actions on finite-volume quotients of $SO_0(n,1)$ (the framed bundle of $\mathbb{H}^n$) for $n\geq 3$; Etienne Ghys pointed out the implications in geometry: the projection of a codimension-one geodesic hyperplane $P\subset \mathbb{H}^n$ to a closed hyperbolic $n$-manifold $M$ is either dense or a closed totally geodesic hypersurface.
+For $n \geq 3$, the stark contrast between $SO_0(n-1, 1)$ and $SO_0(1,1)$ (which acts as the geodesic flow) relies crucially on the behavior of the orbits of nontrivial unipotent $1$-parameter subgroups $U$ contained in $SO_0(n-1,1)$, as can be seen in [\citenum{snRatnerTheorem}, Section 4-6] (the linearization of $U$ is a polynomial, allowing non-divergence estimates which do not hold for geodesic flows).
 Margulis \cite{mgDiscreteSubgroupsErgodicTheory} shows how to effectively study orbit closures in homogeneous spaces of Lie groups by analyzing minimal closed invariant sets of the action of unipotent subgroups.
 Some other important works include, for example, Dani-Smillie, Dani, Dani-Margulis, which we refer the readers to the references in e.g., \cite{mgDiscreteSubgroupsErgodicTheory,snRatnerTheorem,snUniformlydistributedOrbits,rmRatner'stheorem}.